Harold W. Handley: Background and education

 Harold Handley was born November 27, 1909, in LaPorte, Indiana, one of the three sons of Harold Lowell and Lottie Margaret Brackbill Handley.
 His father was a merchant who sold furniture.
-He attended local public schools before enrolling in Indiana University.
+He attended local public schools before enrolling in Indiana University Bloomington.
 His classmates included William E. Jenner and George N. Craig.
 Handley became good friends with Jenner; the two later became important political allies.
 Craig however, would become Handley's major opponent within his own party.
 He studied at the school for four years and graduated in 1932 with a bachelor's degree in economics.

 After school Handley returned home where he joined his father's sales department.
 Although Handley was an able salesman, his company was one of many that folded during the mid-1930s because of the continuing Great Depression.
 Handley took a new job as a salesman at Unagusta Furniture Corporation, a North Carolina furniture company, but in turn folded in less than a year after he joined it.
 It was during his period of unemployment that he began to become involved in politics.
 He formed the Young Republicans of LaPorte County in 1935 and in 1936 he made an unsuccessful run for the Indiana Senate.
 He remained active in the party and ran for the senate again in 1940 and was elected along with a strong Republican majority to both houses of the body.
 In the first session of the Indiana General Assembly of his term, he supported the Republican position of repealing almost a decade of Democratic legislation and reorganizing the executive branch of the government to decentralize control away from the governor.

 World War II

 After the United States entered World War II in 1941, Handley resigned from the senate and enlisted in the army as a lieutenant, but eventually rose to the rank of lieutenant colonel.
-He was assigned to the Eighty-eighth Infantry Division headquartered in Mojave desert.
+He was assigned to the Eighty-eighth Infantry Division headquartered in Mojave Desert.
 Despite making multiple requests to be sent overseas, the army kept him in the United States for the duration of the war to serve as a trainer for new recruits.
 As fresh soldiers arrived in the camp he was responsible for overseeing the drill sergeants and ensuring they were properly trained before they were dispatched to serve as reinforcements to the main body of the division.

 During his time in the army, he met Barbara Jean Winterble, a psychiatric nurse working at a Red Cross post near his base.
 The two were married on February 17, 1944, and they moved back to LaPorte after Handley was discharged from the army in 1946.
 He took a new job in furniture sales and a second job in sales a small movie production company.
 He soon had two children, Kenneth and Martha Jean.